flonatel/ptl/README.md

   containers.
 * Action: which is called when a node is visited.

-The current state is: it works somewhat under certain
+The current state is: the example works using a std::list;
+the ctl::tree works for int.
+Next step: tree with expression tree nodes.

 My Hope
 -------